muruges95/Evachain/README.md

 ## Description

-Evachain is an mobile application that facilitates the evacuation process in emergencies.
+Evachain is a dual-platform mobile application that facilitates the evacuation process in emergencies.
+The two platforms are meant to be used by civilians and emergency personnel respectively.
+Data will be shared between both parties to ensure real-time updates.
+For the sake of the demo, we will be using fire emergencies as the example use case.
+Evachain can be configured to use for other emergencies too.

 ## Technology Stack

 Evachain is built on react-native, retrieving data from IBM Cloudant.
 It also makes use of external API in the application such as Google Maps, Twilio and Geocode API.

+# Civilian's Platform

 ## Features